rodrigogs/mongoose-timezone/README.md

 [![npm](https://img.shields.io/npm/dt/mongoose-timezone.svg)](https://www.npmjs.com/package/mongoose-timezone)
 [![npm version](https://badge.fury.io/js/mongoose-timezone.svg)](https://badge.fury.io/js/mongoose-timezone)

-Mongoose plugin to normalize stored dates timezone.
+A mongoose plugin to normalize stored dates timezone.
+By default mongo dates are stored in UTC format, this behaviour may cause problems when using advanced aggregation queries or when retrieving those dates from another system with different timezone.

+mongoose-timezone basically adds the current timezone offset to the date before store and removes the offset when retrieving data.
+This way dates are kept proportional in the database and in the app.

 ## Install
 > npm install mongoose-timezone --save